OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 After the dialog opens, either the dialog or the parent runtime may navigate away from the add-in's domain.
 If either of these things happens, then calls to `messageChild` will fail unless your code specifies the domain of the dialog runtime.
 You do this by adding a [DialogMessageOptions](/javascript/api/office/office.dialogmessageoptions) parameter to the call of `messageChild`.
 This object has a `targetOrigin` property that specifies the domain to which the message should be sent.
 If the parameter isn't used, Office assumes that the target is the same domain that the parent runtime is currently hosting.

 > [!NOTE]
 > Using `messageChild` to send a cross-domain message requires the [Dialog Origin 1.1 requirement set](/javascript/api/requirement-sets/common/dialog-origin-requirement-sets).
-The `DialogMessageOptions` parameter is ignored on older versions of Office that do not support the requirement set, so the behavior of the method is unaffected if you pass it.
+The `DialogMessageOptions` parameter is ignored on older versions of Office that don't support the requirement set, so the behavior of the method is unaffected if you pass it.

 The following is an example of using `messageChild` to send a cross-domain message.